Firefighters and weather are stabilizing Oregon wildfire. Flames so far spare California wineries

 A firefighter dies in Montana

-In southwest Montana, a 60-year-old conrtract firefighter from Oregon died Sunday afternoon, after suffering a cardiac emergency while battling the Bivens Creek fire.
+In southwest Montana, a 60-year-old contract firefighter from Oregon died Sunday afternoon, from a cardiac emergency while battling the Bivens Creek fire.

 Ruben Gonzeles Romero was among more than 700 firefighters working on the lightning-caused fire in the Tobacco Root Mountains about 15 miles (24 kilometers) north of Virginia City, Montana.